 ZIP Archive

 ZIP is the universal archive format supported natively by Windows, macOS, Linux, Android, and iOS.
-It bundles multiple files with DEFLATE compression, CRC-32 integrity checks, and optional AES-256 encryption — all within an open specification that any tool can read and write.
+Invented by Phil Katz in 1989, the format uses DEFLATE compression, CRC-32 integrity checks, and optional AES-256 encryption — all within an open specification any tool can read.

 Common questions

-How do I password-protect a ZIP file securely?
+How do I password-protect a ZIP file with strong encryption?

-What is the maximum file size a ZIP can handle?
+What is the maximum file size a ZIP archive can hold?

-Standard ZIP is limited to 4 GB per file and 4 GB total archive size due to 32-bit size fields.
-ZIP64 extensions remove this limit, supporting files up to 16 exabytes.
-All modern tools create ZIP64 automatically when needed.
+Standard ZIP is limited to 4 GB per file and 4 GB total archive size due to 32-bit size fields in the original specification.
+ZIP64 extensions remove these limits by using 64-bit fields, supporting files and archives up to 16 exbibytes.
+Most modern tools create ZIP64 archives automatically when needed.

 What makes .ZIP special